Tom Baker’s final story begins in a motorway layby.

 Sue: Nice shed.
 I love sheds.

-Tegan provides a distraction while the Doctor and the Master race to the radio telescope.
+Tegan creates a distraction as the Doctor and the Master head for the radio telescope.

 Sue: The Master still runs like a girl.
 His head is too big for his body.
-He reminds me of Ricky Gervais a bit.
+He reminds me of Ricky Gervais.

-The two arch-enemies do something impressive with a computer.
+The arch-enemies do something impressive with a computer.

 Sue: How many Tom Baker stories are left?

-I feel bad about this white lie, but we’ve come too far to spoil it now.
+I feel bad about this little white lie, but I’ve come too far to spoil things now.

 Sue: I wouldn’t trust the Master as far as I could throw him.
-He keeps laughing like a pantomime villain, for ****’s sake!
-He’s even dressed as the bad guy from Aladdin!
+He laughs like a pantomime villain, for ****’s sake!
+He even dresses like the bad guy from Aladdin!

 The Master holds the universe to ransom.